AIM-Harvard/LungScore/README.md

 <body>

 <h1>Lung Age</h1>
 <p>Fully automatic Lung Health quantification using Deep Learning.
-This work was published in ,,,,, - Open access!.</p>
+This work was published in ,,,,, - Open access!.<br>
+If you use code or parts of this code in your work, please cite our publication:<br>
+........</p>

 </body>
 </html>